pranawpradhan/SVNOnline/README.rst

-EditOnline
+SVNOnline
 ===============
-A simple online text file editor base on Ace.js.
+A svn online client.

 Install
 ===============
 ::

- pip install EditOnline
+ pip install SVNOnline

 Use